ayonli/fron/README.md

 # Feature-Rich Object Notation (proposal)

 JSON, even BSON, only supports a few types of objects.
-FRON (`/frʌn/`), is meant to support as many types as it can, and be feature-rich, especially for data transmission scenarios like IPC, RPC, and data storage, to bring the closest experience on both I/O sides.
+FRON (`/frʌn/`), on the other hand, is meant to support as many types as it can, and be feature-rich, especially for data transmission scenarios like IPC, RPC, and data storage, to bring the closest experience on both I/O sides.

 *FRON adopts basic JSON style, and is compatible with JSON data.*